facorazza/piggy/README.md

 ```

 ## Disclaimer
 This library is a powerful tool; do not abuse it.
-We can't be held responsible in the unfortunate event that your account gets soft-banned or banned or in any other scenario.
+We can't be held responsible in the unfortunate event that your account gets soft-banned, banned or in any other scenario.
 🐷